-MICKEY: That would be rather strange.
+MM: That would be rather strange.
 Without that costume I would be wondering why.
 Like why are you doing this?
 But with the costume on, Mickey has a history and people know Mickey, Mickey has a family—everyone who comes into that room probably feels like they’re part of the family, and they know you, they know Mickey.
-If they came in and they didn’t know me and they started doing that then I’d feel kinda strange, like ‘hmm I don’t know you.’
-But because I’m Mickey I feel like I already know them, because they know me, cause they look at me like ‘oh I know you!
-I’ve known you all my life!’
+If they came in and they didn’t know me and they started doing that then I’d feel kinda strange, like, "Hmm I don’t know you."
+But because I’m Mickey I feel like I already know them, because they know me, cause they look at me like, "Oh I know you!
+I’ve known you all my life!"
 And so I feel the same way about them.

 BLVR: You sweat a lot in there?

-MICKEY: Yes, depending on the character and especially if you’re outdoors.
-Sometimes I come off with everything soaked…
+MM: Yes, depending on the character and especially if you’re outdoors.
+Sometimes I come off with everything soaked.

 BLVR: And somebody else wears that mask and costume again the next day?